CrediBench: Building Web-Scale Network Datasets for Information Integrity: Constructing Web-Scale TAGs

+We present an optimized and user-friendly graph construction pipeline that builds large-scale, text-attributed, temporal web graphs.
+Each monthly snapshot is sourced from Common Crawl \cite{Common-Crawl} and processed into a single connected graph.
+Figure~\ref{fig:CC-graph-construction-pipeline} shows the detailed pipeline which yields such graphs in monthly snapshots; where each snapshot contains upwards of a billion edges, which represent hyperlink interactions between domains.
+For more details on the pipeline's design, resource consumption, data formatting, and processing protocols enplaced, refer to Appendix~\ref{app:CG}.
+Accompanying our aim to enable further research in this area, we release a user-friendly PyPI Package.
+It makes available an easy-to-use API endpoint to query credibility scores of domains; for more details, refer to our \href{https://credinet.readthedocs.io/en/latest/}{\texttt{API documentation}}.

-\textbf{Graph construction.} The first step in graph construction is to download and decompress the raw data based on Common Crawl's decompression pipeline \cite{CC-github}.
-The downloaded files contains about 90,000 instances for one month, which are iteratively processed in batches of 300.
-After decompressing the files, the metadata and domain hyperlinks are extracted, resulting in a web graph where each node is a web domain, and each edge a hyperlink from one web domain's page to another.
-When aggregating over batches, deduplication is performed on the list of domains while subdomains and their parent domain are counted as separate nodes, i.e., \texttt{domain.com} and \texttt{domain.com.news}.
+\paragraph{\textbf{Graph construction.}} The first step in graph construction is to download and decompress the raw data based on Common Crawl's decompression pipeline \cite{CC-github}.
+The downloaded files contain about 90,000 instances per month, which are iteratively processed in batches of 300 for computational feasibility.
+This batch processing is parallelized across CPUs, resulting in a graph construction spanning only a few days, compared to existing methods being considerably more resource- and time-consuming.
+After decompressing the files, metadata and domain hyperlinks are extracted, resulting in a web graph where each node is a web domain, and each edge a hyperlink from one web domain's page to another.

-\textbf{Domain filtering.} Following the entire graph's decompression and construction, we attach credibility scores when available from \cite{dataCredibility}, as well as timestamps at a monthly granularity (as provided in Common Crawl web graphs).
-We then filter domains in the graph to discard nodes with degree below a threshold which we set to 3.
-This processing step is motivated by the fact that lower-degree (especially isolated) nodes are less likely to be relevant during retrieval queries or generally in information searches, and removing them lightens the computational load of handling the graph.
-A threshold 0 effectively means eliminating all isolated nodes, that of 1 eliminates also leaves, and so on.
-A threshold of 3, as we set it here, seeks a balance between this and the information loss it entails.
+\paragraph{\textbf{Graph processing \& domain filtering.}} Following the data decompression and graph construction, we attach timestamps, at the monthly granularity provided by Common Crawl.
+We filter domains in the graph to discard nodes with degree below a threshold, which defaults to 3, to keep a single connected component with relatively active domains.
+Following this degree-based filtering, we further remove any newly-isolated node.
+These processing steps are motivated by the fact that lower-degree (especially isolated) nodes are less likely to be relevant during retrieval queries or generally in information searches, and removing them lightens the computational load of handling the graph.